Browse A-Z

 You need enough calcium and vitamin D to prevent bone thinning (osteoporosis):

 • You need 800 to 1,000 IU of vitamin D a day.
-Diet and sunlight provide some.
-But most menopausal women need to take vitamin D supplements.
+Diet and sunlight provide some vitamin D, but most menopausal women need to take vitamin D supplements.
+Current research suggests that even higher doses of vitamin D may be beneficial.
+Adding vitamin K2 supplements may also be beneficial for your bone strength and blood vessel health.
+Talk to your provider about what would be best for you.

 • Calcium and vitamin D supplements can be taken as separate supplements or combined as one.